suhasmaddali/Heart-Disease-Prediction/README.md

 <img src = "https://github.com/suhasmaddali/Heart-Disease-Prediction/blob/main/images/Heatmap.png"/>

+Generally, there is a downward trend when plotting between age and thalach.
+Therefore, this is shown in the plot below where there is a downward trend that could be used to help the model decide what values of thalach could be used to determine age and so forth.
+Overall, they could be useful in model predictions.

 <img src = "https://github.com/suhasmaddali/Heart-Disease-Prediction/blob/main/images/thalach%20vs%20age.png"/>

 There are some interesting **trends and patterns** found in the dataset.
 It could be seen that **higher values of thalach** and **lower values of oldpeak** can have an impact about whether a person can suffer from heart disease.
 All in all, having a higher value of thalach is one of the factors that can be leading to heart disease according to the scatterplots displayed below.